akusei/pushover-bash/README.md

-  -t,  --token APIKEY        The pushover.net API Key for your application -u,  --user USERKEY        Your pushover.net user key -m,  --message MESSAGE     The message to send; supports HTML formatting -T,  --title TITLE         Title of the message
+  -t,  --token APIKEY        The pushover.net API Key for your application -u,  --user USERKEY        Your pushover.net user key -m,  --message MESSAGE     The message to send; supports HTML formatting -a,  --attachment filename The Picture you want to send -T,  --title TITLE         Title of the message
   -d,  --device NAME         Comma seperated list of devices to receive message -U,  --url URL             URL to send with message